FRINXio/translation-units-docs/README.md

 ### DEVICE YANG

 In case of CLI units, the unit parses the output of the CLI command directly into OC YANG.
 In case of Netconf units, the output is mapped to OC YANG through Device YANG (YANG model supported by the device).
 In case of Netconf units, the YANG is also written in documentation.
+This section is a link to XML unit test input testing this operation.

 ### UNIT